 When an operator sees something unusual, the first question often asked is, what maintenance is being done?
 Maintenance records need to be timely and integrated into and accounted for in system analysis.
 Simple calibration checks (a common occurrence for pH electrodes) can lead to false alerts.

-Devils in details of data analytics
+Delve in details of data analytics

 Data analytics are valuable for showing a batch is different.
 I personally see the worm plot of a QA value versus two principal components as useful, where the head of the worm is the most recent batch and the tail is the oldest batch.
 Outliers must be eliminated, of course.
 Ideally, you want the worm to be tightly coiling around the best QA value.